polybotIO/masterbot-node/README.md

-# masterbot-node
+# masterbot
-The Masterbot - A configurable chatbot for Telegram, Slack and Messenger via JSON file
+The Masterbot - A configurable chatbot for Telegram, Slack and Messenger via JSON file.